-Agricultural land use has historically dominated the Horse Creek watershed and as of 2020, 41.22% of land was designated as agricultural (Table 2-1; Figures 2-3 and 2-4).
+Agriculture has historically dominated land use in the Horse Creek watershed and as of 2020, 41.22% of land was designated as agricultural (Table 2-1; Figures 2-3 and 2-4).
 Primary agricultural use includes pastures for cattle grazing, hay, or sod production, and citrus groves, especially orange groves (Figure 2-5; USDA 2022).
 Other crops grown in the watershed include sweet corn, blueberries, sugarcane, and peaches (USDA 2022).